 I.T.
 Certification Courses, Namibia

-2KO Namibia offers IT training in Namibia, providing the very best in technical Human Capital Development together with International IT Certification to Windhoek and the rest of Namibia.
+2KO Namibia, a division of 2KO Africa, offers IT training in Namibia, providing the very best in technical Human Capital Development together with International IT Certification to Windhoek and the rest of Namibia.
 We offer courses in Cisco, Microsoft, Linux, Oracle, CompTIA, Sun and much more.
 There is now a standard of excellence in Africa.
-2KO Africa offers IT consulting, technical IT services and top-of-the-range IT training on multiple platforms.
-Our best-of-breed computer courses are presented as instructor led classes or as online internet-based elearning, to ensure students have access to the best IT courses in Namibia.
-Our online learning is now live!
+2KO delivers cutting-edge IT products in the consulting and business services space, as well as offering top-rated training for various IT vendors.
+Our internationally recognised courses can be offered either as hands-on full time classes, or as online learning.
+Our training is offered online, live online and also by instructor led classes.
+2KO Africa's business courses are available world-wide, many of them leading to European Certification, to ensure students have access to the best IT courses in Namibia.
 A range of IT courses for groups is available at your centre in Windhoek, Rundu and Walvis Bay.
 Contact us if you have a group.

 Tech News in Namibia